MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-office-365.md

 > [!IMPORTANT]
 > If these requirements aren't applicable or you are still in a hybrid coexistence scenario, then a Microsoft Defender for Office 365 evaluation can require more complex or advanced configurations which aren't fully covered in this guidance.

-## SIEM integration

-You can integrate Microsoft Defender for Office 365 with Microsoft Sentinel to more comprehensively analyze security events across your organization and build playbooks for effective and immediate response.
-For more information, see [Connect alerts from Microsoft Defender for Office 365](/azure/sentinel/connect-office-365-advanced-threat-protection).

-Microsoft Defender for Office 365 can also be integrated into other Security Information and Event Management (SIEM) solutions using the [Office 365 Activity Management API](/office/office-365-management-api/office-365-management-activity-api-reference).

 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX